DiffEM: Learning from Corrupted Data with Diffusion Models via Expectation Maximization: Introduction

 In this work, we propose a new method that combines diffusion models with the EM framework.
 Our key insight is that instead of learning a diffusion prior and then performing approximate sampling, we can directly model the posterior distribution using a conditional diffusion model \citep{saharia2022palette,daras2024survey}.
 The primary advantage of our approach is its independence from specific approximate posterior sampling schemes.
-Notably, it can handle any corruption channel, as it makes no assumptions about the prior and corruption channel beyond requiring that the posterior score function can be expressed by the denoiser network.
+Notably, it can handle any likelihood function, as it makes no assumptions about the data distribution and likelihood function beyond requiring that the posterior score function can be expressed by the denoiser network.
 Furthermore, we provide theoretical analysis of the proposed EM iteration, demonstrating its convergence under appropriate conditions on the approximation error of the denoiser network.
-We validate our approach through extensive experiments on both synthetic and real-world datasets with various types of corruption, including low-dimensional manifold learning and image reconstruction on CIFAR-10 and CelebA.
+We validate our approach through extensive experiments on both synthetic and real-world datasets with various types of corruption, including low-dimensional manifold learning and unconditional generation on CIFAR-10 and CelebA.

 \iclr{ \paragraph{Related work} Due to space limitations, we discuss further related work in \cref{sec:related-work}, and provide more detailed discussions of the closest works to ours in the next couple of sections. }